ebokobi/Pep-Supplemental-Project-EmmanuelOkobi/README.md

 - Users should be able to view Planet and Moons they have added to the Planetarium

 ## Software Requirements
-- Users should have unique usernames
+- Users should have unique usernames                                                                // check
-- Usernames and passwords should not be longer than 30 characters
+- Usernames and passwords should not be longer than 30 characters                                   // check
 - Users should only see Planet and Moon data for resources they have added to the Planetarium
 - Planet and Moon names should not have more than 30 characters
 - Planets and moons should have unique names